Real, Unbiased doTERRA Review from an Ex-MLMer

 Today’s consumer is lot savvier these days in terms of doing product research.

-Especially with all of the information about the dangers of various chemicals and artificial ingredients in our foods and household products.
+Especially with new information about the dangers of various chemicals and artificial ingredients in our foods and household products.

-Fans of essential oils love the fact that these powerful substances are 100% natural and can be incorporated into all kinds of health, wellness, and personal care products.
+Fans of essential oils love the fact that these powerful organic substances are 100% natural and can be incorporated into all kinds of health, wellness, and skin care products.

 doTERRA has capitalized on this emerging mega-trend better than anyone.